diereysaa/cryptocom_council_node_on_local/README.md

 source ~/.bash_profile
 ```

-We need to create the wallet *(change "<WALLET_NAME>" for your desired name)*
+You need to create the wallet *(change "<WALLET_NAME>" for your desired name)*
 ```shell
 cd ~/crypto_node
 ./client-cli wallet new --name <WALLET_NAME> --type hd
 ```

-It will ask for your passphrase (twice) and then it will show your recovery seed and the Authentication Token:
+It will ask for your passphrase (twice) and then it will show your Recovery Seed and the Authentication Token:
 ```shell
 Please store following mnemonic safely to restore your wallet later:
 Mnemonic: word word word word word word word word word word word word